Our Math Program at a Glance

 “Pure mathematics is, in its way, the poetry of logical ideas.”

 For this reason, the study of mathematics is crucial to our wider mission of forming the whole child, in all his or her spiritual faculties, leading them to the beginnings of a integrated understanding of knowledge.
+It allows children to awaken their sense of contemplation of the beauty and order of God’s creation.
 Such an integrated understanding of knowledge establishes in the mind of the child a firm relationship between math, art, and poetry.
 Further, the disciplined and ordered thinking required by mathematics allows us to cultivate the intellectual and moral virtues in our students, preparing them to be strong clear thinking leaders and citizens in the 21st century.

 The mathematics program for the Middle School at SPS (grades 5-8) features two paths: Accelerated Math and mainstream Math, differing only in pace.
 The prime objective of Accelerated Math is to learn Algebra I by the end of eighth grade.
 Students are invited to participate in the Accelerated Math class starting in fifth grade if they meet certain requirements based on academic performance, standardized test scores, and teacher recommendation.